 11 Jan 2017: Day 11 (Moti Virani – Jamnagar, 316 km, 6 Hrs)

 We commenced our drive from Moti Virani at 0730 Hrs reaching the coastal city of Jamnagar at 1300 Hrs.
 There we checked in at the Hotel President and even before going to our room, paid a visit to Mustak Bhai, the owner of the hotel who is well regarded as the walking encyclopedia of Jamnagar’s wildlife.
-He put aside all his work and based on our wishlist, chalked out a plan sharing precise location details where we had the best chances of spotting the target birds.
+He put aside all his work and based on our wishlist, chalked out a plan sharing precise location details with the the best possibility for bird sightings.